zenstackhq/zenstack-docs/blog/supabase-alternative/index.md

 ## A Short History of BaaS

 In the early days of web and mobile app development, building a backend from scratch was laborious and error-prone.
 Developers had to manage servers, databases, and infrastructure and ensure scalability while writing the core business logic of their applications.
-Then came Backend-as-a-Service (BaaS), promising to liberate developers from this burden.
+Then came BaaS(Backend-as-a-Service), promising to liberate developers from this burden.

 <!--truncate-->
 ### Firebase: The Pioneer

 Firebase was one of the first BaaS platforms to gain widespread adoption.
-It was acquired by Google, and at Google I/O in **2016**, it announced an expansion of its services to become a unified backend-as-a-service (BaaS) platform for mobile developers.
+It was acquired by Google, and at Google I/O in **2016**, it announced an expansion of its services to become a unified BaaS platform for mobile developers.
 Firebase quickly became popular among developers for its ease of use and integration with Google's ecosystem.

 However, as projects grew in complexity,  so did concerns about vendor lock-in and data control.
 Its rigid data models and scalability issues led developers to seek more flexible and robust alternatives.